Raguram-N/Exam_Buddy_proposal/README.md

 Each student receives **one learning notification per day**.

-This is automatically based on the school timetable (for example: Monday – Science, Tuesday – Maths).
+This is based on the Class teacher craftmanship (for example: Monday – Science (Photosynthesis), Tuesday – Maths (Algebra formula).

 ### 📌 Example: